sampsaoinonen/TiRa-RouteOptimizer/documentation/testing.md

 - **Valid Pathfinding**: Tested A* and Fringe Search for finding the shortest path on a Helsinki-based graph (node 1 to node 4).
 Verified path and total length.
 - **Disconnected Graph**: Removed edges and verified that algorithms handle cases with no valid path.
 - **Non-existent Nodes**: Tested scenarios where start or goal nodes are missing from the graph.
+- **Handling Cycles**: Tested if both algorithms correctly handle cycles in the graph, ensuring they return the shortest path despite the presence of loops.
+- **Single Node Graph**: Verified that A* and Fringe Search return the correct result when the graph contains only a single node.
+- **Multiple Shortest Paths**: Tested how the algorithms behave when multiple equally short paths exist between the start and goal nodes.
+- **No Weights on Edges**: Tested the algorithms' behavior when edges without assigned weights are present.

 #### Comparison to Dijkstra: